JelleKUL/jellekul.github.io/papers/object-generation.md

 ### Geometry reconstruction
+This part is not really anything new, apart from validating the conversion between the incomplete meshes to SDF's and how they change compared to the ground truth.

 - compare against ground truth
 - check how the sdf changes the existing parts

 ### Texture reconstruction

 - compare against single step completion networks
+	- if-net_texture trained on the shape-net dataset with direct colour prediction
 - compare against ground truth

 ## Discussion
+- Are texturefields too much linked to a similar structure eg: cars, humans,... to be used for something as wide as generic indoor objects?
+- the extra step allows for a more precise inpainting process with clear material separation
+- it does not improve non uniform graphic elements
+- Increases processing-time
 ## Conclusion